RaheemAmer/Self-study/Notes/Js-1.md

 - In JavaScript, String values are immutable, which means that they cannot be altered once created.
 - Store multiple values in one place using array
 - Modify array as it's mutable even if we used const, using bracket notations
+- Don't mutate the state
+- Spread operator clones the first level only, doesn't do deep clone

 <p>
 This stands since the beginning of JavaScript